mytchel/bom/README.md

 	- close
 	- bind
 	- open
+	- remove
 	- getmem
 	- rmmem

-   As to what they do, well, good luck.
+As to what they do and how to use them, well, good luck.

 ### Very Helpful Information